-Blackout drapes are an affordable, stylish, and useful home furnishing option that does more than looking good on your windows.
+Blackout drapes are an affordable, stylish, and useful home furnishing option just as important as bamboo sheets, that does more than looking good on your windows.
 Blackout drapes and curtains block sunlight from entering the room through the window.
 This can help you sleep better, lessen sleep disorder symptoms, and help reset your circadian rhythm.

 Room darkening curtains can block out 99.9% of natural light, provided they are hung correctly

 The Science Behind Blackout Curtains: How They Work

 Blackout drapes may seem like a futuristic concept but the science behind blackout curtains is actually quite simple.
 Blackout drapes are regular drapes that have a lining or back that is made of a tightly woven fabric.
 Natural light and uv rays are unable to penetrate the drapes, resulting in a pitch-black room that is an ideal environment to sleep in.
 Room darkening curtains can block out 99.9% of natural light, provided they are hung correctly.
 The multi-seasonal nature means they can be enjoyed all year round.

 25% of heat in your home can escape through the windows

 25% of heat in your home can escape through the windows.
 Most homes will have the central heating running in the evening when everyone is home.
 Blackout drapes could help keep heat inside your home and reduce energy costs.
 This is especially true if you have single-pane windows but double glazed windows could also enjoy the energy savings from thick blackout drapes without the need for expensive window treatments.